Momentum-Safe/msafe-wallet/README.md

 This method is used to sign the transaction and then submit it to the blockchain.
 It takes two parameters:
 - `payload` - mandatory parameter containing the transaction body.
+  - For arguments of type vector, you can pass in an array.
+  - For `vector<u8>`, you can pass in `Uint8Array`.
+  - You can also pass in a BCS serialized transaction as payload(`Uint8Array`), which ignores option.
 - `option` - optional parameter that overrides transaction parameters.
-> - For arguments of type vector, you can pass in an array.
-> - For `vector<u8>`, you can pass in `Uint8Array`.
-> - You can also pass in a BCS serialized transaction as payload(`Uint8Array`), which ignores option.

-> **In current implementation, this function call never returns.
+> **In current implementation, this method call never returns.
 This is because when a transaction is initiated, the dapp page will be closed and then the msafe page will be entered to collect signatures.
 We will optimize it in future releases.**

 Example:
 ```typescript